paritytech/substrate-api-sidecar/README.md

 ### Updating polkadot-js dependencies

 1. Every Monday the polkadot-js ecosystem will usually come out with a new release.
 It's important that we keep up, and read the release notes for any breaking changes or high priority updates.
-In order to update all the dependencies and resolutions run `yarn update-pjs-deps`.
+In order to update all the dependencies and resolutions run `yarn up "@polkadot/*"`.

     - @polkadot/api [release notes](https://github.com/polkadot-js/api/releases)
     - @polkadot/util-crypto [release notes](https://github.com/polkadot-js/common/releases)